ChaseHaddix/ChaseHaddix.github.io/_pages/about.md

 ![First off, what is neural engineering?!](/images/HandDrawnBrain.jpg) Think about how you are able to scroll down this page.
 What controls your muscles?
 To extend this even further, what controls your desire to scroll down this page?
 The answer is the nervous system - the complex network involving your brain, spinal cord, and peripheral nerves.

-Neural engineering, subfield of biomedical engineering, seeks to to understand, repair, replace, or enhance these neural systems with technological innovation.
+Neural engineering, a subfield of biomedical engineering, seeks to to understand, repair, replace, or enhance these neural systems with technological innovation.
 This interdisciplinary research area encompasses techniques from electrical engineering, chemical engineering, mechanical engineering, and neurosciences to improve neurological function and quality of life.

 Why should anyone want to be a "nervous system engineer"?
 ======